Latest COVID-19 Health and Guidance Information - Read here ›

 “To reduce contamination, we advise residents to wash out any food remains and pour away excess liquid, especially in plastic bottles.
 If possible, rinse the container but don’t put it in the dishwasher – it doesn’t need to be spotless.”

-If you would like to make an enquiry or if you require further information please contact us.
+If you would like to make an enquiry about Business Waste Collection or if you require further information please contact us.